wilsonmar/wilsonmar.github.io/shop/index.md

 ### Backpack Alternatives

+   A sleek look without side pockets (that never seem to be the right size) is a hallmark of the [Astor, Minaal] packs.
+Otherwise, I prefer a <strong>front flap</strong> that unzips completely to see at a glance where various small items are (headphones, pens, batteries, cords, SD chips, etc.)

    * <a target="_blank" href="http://sdrtraveller.com/products/d3-traveller">
    The D3 Traveller</a> is a duffle bag which costs $983 because it looks like a used trash can liner.
    It is ultralight even though has double walls of waterproof <strong>scan-resistent</strong> fabric.